 2. Avoid Direct Light

-For most of the stories I’ve ever made in food photography, direct light is way too powerful.
+For most of the stories I’ve ever made, direct light is way too powerful.
 Although I love the shape and texture it gives my cake, the amount of contrast I’m getting is damaging other areas of my story, such as in the details of the food and environment.

 Also the strong shadows are introducing strange shapes into my composition that pull the attention away from my beautiful bunt cake.
 If direct light is a must to tell the story you want (like a steamy cup of coffee on the table surrounded by the first rays of sunlight), then bounce some of that beautiful sunlight back in...